Helloimnoo/HulterMusicPlayer/PrivacyPolicy.md

 ### 5. Security
 We take reasonable measures to protect any data Hulter handles.
 However, no system is perfectly secure, and we cannot guarantee absolute protection.

-### 6. Your Rights
-You may request deletion of your data by contacting us at [Your Contact Email or Discord Handle].

-### 7. Children’s Privacy
+### 6. Children’s Privacy
 Hulter is not intended for users under 13.
 We do not knowingly collect data from children.

 ---

 **Disclaimer:** Hulter is a single-user Discord bot not intended for use in public or multi-user servers.
-Any use outside of its intended scope is unsupported and may result in limited functionality or termination.
+Any use outside of its intended scope is unsupported and may be annoying for some people.
 Hulter is not affiliated with Spotify or Discord.